• Skip to primary navigation

 How to travel from Ninh Binh to Hue by night train

-We took a cab from Tuan Ngoc Hotel to Ninh Binh station (a 15-minute ride).
-About 15 minutes before the train arrived, a soft bell went off and a railway employee checked our tickets.
+From Tuan Ngoc Hotel it's a 15-minute taxi ride to Ninh Binh station (we paid 100.000 VND).
+About 15 minutes before the train arrives, a bell will chime and railway employees will check your tickets.

 Day 8-9: Hue and around